elvishh77/hab.github.io/README.md

-# IVA: Teaching Vision-Language-Action Models to Reject the Impossible
+# Seg the HAB: Language-Guided Geospatial Algae Bloom Reasoning and Segmentation

 This is an academic paper project page template.